davewalker60/pmdup/pages/booking-rooms.md

 We have 27 rooms of the 30-room Hotel Las Arenas Puerto Morelos for 10 nights (Wed Feb 10 check in to Sat Feb 20 check out) and 1 room for 6 nights (Wed Feb 10 check in to Tues Feb 16 check out).
 We will also do our best to reserve rooms for your additional nights before and after, based on the best-guess dates you provide in the lodging request form.

-We are also exploring renting the 6 Ojo De Agua Kabanas, the brown sargasso brick buildings just over the wall next to the dance circle, (to better control our surroundings during camp) and the Alaska House is available possibly both before and after camp as well.
+We are also exploring renting the 6 Ojo De Agua Kabañas, the brown sargasso brick buildings just over the wall next to the dance circle, (to better control our surroundings during camp) and the Alaska House is available possibly both before and after camp as well.

 <span style="color:red">**PLEASE READ CAREFULLY:**</span><br>**Before completing the lodging request form, it's imperative that you carefully read this entire web page.
 Thank you!** To participate in the Hotel Las Arenas initial room selection process, you'll be required in the form to agree to the information detailed here.